Go to the Russian language version of this page

 Student - Phonetic Russian keyboard layout

-My phonetic layout (that is, a variant of positioning Russian letters on the keyboard) has the following characteristics (I am talking about first two where it's my own placement of letters and symbols; 3rd one is not mine, just was among popular ones, so I decided to provide its support in new versions of MS Windows):
+My phonetic layouts (that is, variants of positioning Russian letters on the keyboard) has the following characteristics (I am talking about first two where it's my own placement of letters and symbols; 3rd one, "AATSEEL Student" is not mine, just a popular one, so I decided to provide its support in new versions of MS Windows):

 Note.
-There are also two phonetic layouts for national keyboards - German and Italian:
+There are also two phonetic Russian layouts for national keyboards - German and Italian:

 for Italian: